smile.classification

 the generation model of naive Bayes classifier.

 the priori probability of each class.
-If null, equal probability is assume for each class.
+If null, equal probability is assumed for each class.

 the prior count of add-k smoothing of evidence.